-- a. meet Medicaid qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.
+- b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.